California wildfire: Dozens airlifted from Sierra National Forest | DW | 06.09.2020

 Read more: Wildfires: Climate change and deforestation increase the global risk

 The Sierra National Forest has been crippled by the Creek Fire, which started on Friday in steep and rugged terrain.
-The blaze has so far spread to 36,000 acres and has been 0% contained, state organization CalFire said.
+The out-of-control blaze has so far spread to 36,000 acres, state organization CalFire said.

-Some 450 firefighters are currently battling the blaze, along with three helicopters and three air tankers, CNN reported.
+Some 450 firefighters are currently battling the fire, along with three helicopters and three air tankers, CNN reported.

 The Creek Fire at the Sierra National Forest began on Friday